WRITTEN BY Mary-Audrey Atteberry

 Read the full post to discover fabulous luncheon ideas and recipes!

 Spring is just around the corner, so let’s get a head start on beating the winter blues!
 Instead of running errands when the kids are at school, treat your dearest friends to a fun-filled and scrumptious lunch in your home.
 These dishes can be prepared a day or two ahead of time, which will allow you to join in on the spirit of the day.
 All you will need to do is reheat and assemble!

 Need an additional treat with lunch?
 Pick up a fresh loaf of bread at the local bakery.
-My favorites are Café Fleurette (Photo left) in Winnetka and Hewn Bakery in Evanston, which specializes in artisanal bread made by hand the old fashioned way.
-If you need a gluten-free option, try Rose’s in Evanston.
+My favorites are Café Fleurette (photo left) in Winnetka and Hewn Bakery in Evanston, which specializes in artisanal bread made by hand the old fashioned way.
 Bonus: These bakeries also have delicious pastries for dessert.

 I have noted throughout some of my “go-to” spots around Chicago that offer the finest provisions and the best places to get locally made and locally grown ingredients.

 MIXED GREENS SALAD WITH SPICED PECANS, CHEVRE AND HOT APPLE CIDER DRESSING

 Makes enough for 8 to 10 side salads

 ¼ cup sugar

 1 teaspoon ground cinnamon (A local gem: Get your spices at The Spice House in Evanston.
 I love Saigon Cinnamon, nicely balanced spicy and fruity.)